asperkins42/miscellaneous/hardwareTrojan.md

 ## What does it do?

-This circuit, under normal operating conditions, will roll a random number between 0 and 7 (inclusive) when the button is pressed.
+This circuit, under normal operating conditions, will roll a random number between 0 and 7 (inclusive) when the button is pressed twice.
 This is meant to act as a potential "dice roller" for a game like Yahtzee, Monopoly, etc. When the Trojan is activated via the switch, the dice lock up, and no numbers are able to be rolled until the Trojan is deactivated.
-This showcases how hardware could potentially be inserted to rig a game in one's favor.
+This showcases how malicious hardware could potentially be inserted to rig a game in one's favor.

 ## Circuit Behavior
 ![alt text](images/asperkins42_hardwareTrojanImg1.jpg "HWT 1")